Analytical solution of Brill waves: Introduction

 \section{Introduction}

 In 1959 Dieter Brill in his dissertation \cite{Brill} considered the problem of axially and time-symmetric, vacuum initial data for the Einstein equations.
 Although this is the simplest non-trivial case of vacuum constraints of general relativity, no analytical solutions are known so far.

 Over the last half-century an enormous effort has been made to study numerical solutions of initial data for axially symmetric gravitational waves.
 Due to the lack of analytical solutions, sophisticated numerical methods were developed \cite{Eppley,Gentle, Karkowski, Korobkin,deOliveira,Sorkin,Hilditch,Hilditch2,Garfinkle}.
 Some properties of this system have also been deducted by advanced indirect methods \cite{Wheeler,Holz,Murchadha}.
+The motivation to search for this solution comes from the fact that until now we have not known any non-trivial analytical vacuum initial data in general relativity.

 In this paper I construct a class of explicit analytical solutions of Brill waves.
 I assume that the initial hypersurface of vacuum self-gravitating system in the moment of time symmetry is axially symmetric, asymptotically flat and regular.